Website icon Xpert.Digital

 Suedlink: Key project for the energy transition in Germany

-Suedlink is one of Germany's central infrastructure projects and plays a crucial role in implementing the energy transition.
-As a high-voltage direct current (HVDC) transmission line, Suedlink will take on the task of efficiently transporting wind energy from the windy north to the energy-hungry south of the country.
-Developed and planned by the transmission system operators TenneT TSO and TransnetBW, the project is an integral part of the electricity network development plan.
+Suedlink is one of Germany's key infrastructure projects and plays a crucial role in implementing the energy transition.
+As a high-voltage direct current (HVDC) transmission line, Suedlink will efficiently transport wind energy from the wind-rich north to the energy-hungry south of the country.
+Developed and planned by the transmission system operators TenneT TSO and TransnetBW, the project is an integral part of the electricity grid development plan.

 Background and necessity

-The energy transition in Germany aims to significantly increase the share of renewable energies in the electricity mix and at the same time to phase out nuclear energy and coal-fired power generation.
-While wind energy is produced on a large scale on land and at sea in the north of Germany, the south of the country relies on this energy to meet its needs, especially after the last nuclear power plants have been shut down and the coal phase-out is planned by 2038 at the latest.
+Germany's energy transition aims to significantly increase the share of renewable energies in the electricity mix while simultaneously phasing out nuclear power and coal-fired power generation.
+While wind energy is produced on a large scale on land and at sea in northern Germany, the south of the country relies on this energy to meet its needs, especially after the shutdown of the last nuclear power plants and the planned coal phase-out by 2038 at the latest.

-Without efficient power lines like Suedlink, there is a risk of network bottlenecks and instabilities in the power grid.
-The even distribution of the energy generated is crucial not only for security of supply, but also for the stability of electricity prices.
+Without high-performance power lines like Suedlink, there is a risk of grid bottlenecks and instability.
+The even distribution of generated energy is crucial not only for security of supply but also for stable electricity prices.

 Technical details and route